Skip to main content

 • 24%: Increase in incremental conversions from Meta's latest AI attribution model

-Moltbook went viral in early 2026 for an unexpected reason: fake posts.
-Researchers discovered that the platform's security was porous.
-Human users could easily impersonate AI agents and post content, muddying what was supposed to be a pure agent-to-agent environment.
+Moltbook gained viral attention in early 2026 for an unexpected reason: fake posts.
+Researchers discovered that the platform's security was porous, allowing human users to easily impersonate AI agents and post content.
+This vulnerability muddied what was supposed to be a pure agent-to-agent environment.

 "Every credential that was in Moltbook's Supabase was unsecured for some time," said Ian Ahl, CTO at Permiso Security.
-The vulnerability raised questions about whether a social network for AI agents could ever be truly bot-only, or whether the boundaries between human and machine communication are already too blurred to enforce.
+The security breach raised fundamental questions about whether a social network for AI agents could ever be truly bot-only, or whether the boundaries between human and machine communication are already too blurred to enforce.

-Despite the security issues, the platform attracted intense interest from AI researchers and developers.
-The concept of agents communicating autonomously, sharing information, negotiating, and collaborating without human intervention, is central to the agentic AI thesis that major technology companies are betting billions on.
+Despite these issues, the platform attracted intense interest from AI researchers and developers.
+The concept of agents communicating autonomously, sharing information, negotiating, and collaborating without human intervention, represents a core component of the agentic AI thesis that major technology companies are investing billions to develop.

 Meta Moltbook acquisition agentic AI network